Easter Traditions in Russia

 Egg, which is traditionally painted red and its shades, was the mandatory attribute and the symbol of Christian Easter in the 12th century.
 High and round kulich with cross image on top has always been baked from yeast dough.
 It is believed that quality Easter bread ensures well-being of the family.
 It is to be cut across, keeping the top intact to cover the rest of the Easter cake.

-And, of course, the old Russian tradition of Easter is to send and deliver gifts to poor families, relatives and strangers, orphanages, hospitals and prisons.
+And, of course, the old Easter tradition in Russia is to send and deliver gifts to poor families, relatives and strangers, orphanages, hospitals and prisons.
 Wondering beggars are not an exception: people say that "from Easter to the Ascension Christ with the Apostles travel on earth testing everyone for mercy and kindness".